gabomartini/VM-Managing/README.md

   <img src="https://github.com/user-attachments/assets/f1fcfc78-9ff8-4c0a-ba25-bdc454d12ade">
 </p>

-11. Verify the disk is now diferent.
+11. Verify the disk is now different.
 Select "Apply" to save your changes.
 Note: You have now created a virtual machine, scaled the SKU and the data disk size.
 In the next task we use Virtual Machine Scale Sets to automate the scaling process.

 ## Task 3: Set up and configure Azure Virtual Machine Scale Sets.